-It is the policy of Immanuel Lutheran to view the education of your child as a cooperative venture of home and school.
+It is the policy of Immanuel Lutheran to view the education of your child as a cooperative venture between teachers and parents.
 Reports are made regularly to parents as to the growth of the child in various phases of school and personal life.
-Report cards are issued six times a year except for kindergarten which are issued four times a year in nine weeks increments.
+Report cards are issued four times a year in nine weeks increments.
 These reports are supplemented with scheduled parent-teacher conferences, electronic communication, and online access to grades.